DataDog/documentation/content/en/notebooks/_index.md

 Click the menu on the top-right of your comment to edit or delete a comment you wrote.

-View or re-open resolved comments in the Comment History, available in the Notebook cog menu.
+View or re-open resolved comments in the Comment History side panel, available in the Notebook cog menu.

 Notebook authors receive email notifications for new comments on their notebooks, and commenters are notified for replies to their comments.
 Manage your notification settings through `Notifications` in the notebook cog menu.

-### Read mode
+### Display modes

 {{< img src="notebooks/read_mode.png" alt="Read mode drop down menu" style="width:100%;">}}

-From the Notebook List, click on the eye icon to open a notebook in View Mode.
-This allows you to explore the information without edits.
 You can switch between modes from within the Notebook by selecting the dropdown at the top right of your notebook.

 - **Editing**: make changes to the notebook.

 - **Viewing**: contents are Read Only, preventing users from making unwanted edits to existing configurations and information.

 - **Presenting**: share the contents of the Notebook in a display format where each cell appears as a slide.
-Presentation mode supports graph interactions such as tooltips and legend.
+Presentation mode supports graph interactions such as tooltips and legends.

 ## Share notebooks